 There is a critical shortage of organs and the gap between the number of organs donated and the number of people waiting for a transplant is increasing all the time; Right now, more than 8,000 people in the UK need an organ transplant and every year around 400 people die while waiting for a suitable donor organ.
 The need for donors has never been greater.

 Organ donation is the gift of an organ to help someone else who needs a transplant.
 Hundreds of people’s lives are saved each year by the generosity of organ donors.
 Organs that can be donated after death include the heart, lungs, kidneys, liver, pancreas and small bowel.
 Tissue such as skin, bone, heart valves and corneas can also be used to help others.
+To find about more about organ donation click here.

 How to join the organ donation register